VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-In this part of evaluation, we show that the speculated \ineffective{} exploration regions by \ourtool{} can be used to automatically fix the tool-app applicability issues.
+This section shows that the identified \expName{} regions by \ourtool{} can be used to automatically address tool issues.

-\subsubsection{\bf Automatic fix application}
+\subsubsection{Automatic fix application}

-The essential idea is to prevent some applicability issues from happening again by controlling the interactions between tools and apps.
-Specifically, given an \ineffective{} exploration region, we identify the UI element that the tool fired action on right before the region begins, and use \toller{} to disable the UI element during testing.
-Many applicability issues can be targeted by this simple approach.
-For example, if we disable the advertisement banners that lead to \textit{Unresponsive UIs} in \S\ref{sub:root_causes_of_ineffective_exploration_intervals}, tools will simply not run into the undesirable situation, and they can focus on testing other more valuable app functionalities.
+The essential idea is to prevent some tool issues from happening again or getting rid of tool issues quickly by controlling the interactions between tools and apps.
+Specifically, given an \expName{} region, we identify the UI element that the tool acts on right before the region begins, and then we use \toller{} to disable the UI element for \ourtool{}-guided runs.
+Many tool issues can be targeted by this simple approach.
+For example, if we disable the advertisement banners that lead to {Unresponsive UIs} in \S\ref{sub:root_causes_of_ineffective_exploration_intervals}, tools will simply not run into the undesirable situation, and they can focus on testing other more valuable app functionalities.
+In some cases when there are multiple entries to the region and existing traces do not reveal all the entries, the aforementioned approach might fail.
+We mitigate this limitation by monitoring and controlling the testing progress---currently, if we observe any of the most frequently appearing screens from \TrappedLocal{} regions, we restart the AUT in \ourtool{}-guided runs.

-We realize UI element disablement by relying on \toller{} to monitor screen changes during testing and dynamically modify UI element properties.
+We implement UI element disablement by relying on \toller{} to monitor screen changes during testing and dynamically modify UI element properties.
 When a target screen (i.e., a UI screen containing any target UI element, as determined by UI hierarchy equivalence check) shows up, we pinpoint the target UI element by matching with the path to each UI element from the root UI element.
-Once we confirm that the target UI element exists on the current screen, we tell \toller{} to disable the UI element so that it will not respond to any action on itself.
-For the edge case that the tool's action is not on any UI element (e.g., pressing the Back button), we simply restart the target app once we see the corresponding target screen.
-Note that there is no need to modify the installation packages of apps given that we use dynamic UI manipulation (see \S\ref{sub:toller} for more details).
+Once we confirm that the target UI element exists on the current screen, we instruct \toller{} to disable the UI element, which will not respond to any further action on itself.
+For the edge case where the action is not on any UI element (e.g., pressing the Back button), we restart the target app once we see the corresponding target screen.
+Note that there is no need to modify the app installation packages given that we manipulate app UIs dynamically.

-\subsubsection{\bf Methodology of experiments}
+\subsubsection{Methodology of experiments}